8 Signs Your Pool Needs Shocking

 The best time of day to shock your pool is in the evening after the sun is down.
 This allows the pool chlorine time to spread out in the water and clean it before daytime temperatures reduce the effectiveness of the shock and dissipate it.

-You should test the free chlorine levels to ensure that they have reduced enough to allow swimmers to return to the pool.
+You should test the free chlorine levels to ensure they have reduced enough to allow swimmers to return to the pool.

 My article Can I swim 12 hours after shocking pool explains this in more detail.